-Another form of protection is relevant life insurance, which provides individual death-in-service benefits to directors and senior employees.
+Another form of protection worth looking at as part of your contingency plan for loss of staff, is relevant life insurance, which provides individual death-in-service benefits to directors and senior employees.

 This form of protection can be a useful incentive to retain or attract your top staff.
 The premiums are paid by the business and can be offset as a business expense, providing tax advantages for both the employer and employee.

 A contingency plan for loss of staff, how Haines Watts can help